 If convicted of Aggravated Assault, you could be face up to 14 years in jail.
 The length and severity of the punishment will depend on the extent and nature of the injury inflicted.
 The more severe the injury, the harsher the sentence.
 Other factors that will influence the length of the sentence include how the Aggravated Assault happened.
 For example, if the Assault was provoked, this may be considered a mitigating factor, whereas elements such as bullying may be an aggravating factor.
 In R. v.
 Theriault, O.J.
 No. 4797, the use of a metal pipe as a weapon to repeatedly strike the complainant was considered to be an aggravating factor.
 The intent behind the Aggravated Assault is also be a factor for the sentencing judge to consider.
 In R. v.
 Mohammed, O.J.
 No. 5970, the fact that the accused committed the Aggravated Assault during a loss of judgement due to the theft of his dog was considered to be a mitigating factor.

 If charged with Aggravated Assault, consult a lawyer immediately.
-At Passi & Patel – Criminal Lawyers, our lawyers are experienced and knowledgeable in ensuring that you are provided with the best possible defence to an Aggravated Assault charge.
+At Passi & Patel, our criminal lawyers are experienced and knowledgeable in ensuring that you are provided with the best possible defence to an Aggravated Assault charge.
 We understand that each client and case is unique and require different approaches.
 We will make sure any Aggravated Assault charge is dealt with in a way that works best for you.
 If you are charged with Aggravated Assault, call us now for a consultation at (905) 459-0004.

 Free Case Evaluation